-Caroline Hickey Zalka is a partner in Weil’s Securities Litigation practice.
+Caroline Hickey Zalka is Co-Head of Weil’s Securities Litigation practice.
 She focuses on litigation of securities, derivative, and complex business matters at the trial and appellate levels in both federal and state courts, and before arbitration panels.
-In 2020, Caroline was again recognized by Legal 500 as a “Next Generation Partner” for Securities Litigation: Defense and again included by Benchmark Litigation in its “40 & Under Hot List.”
-In 2018 and 2019, she was shortlisted for Euromoney’s “Rising Star” award for Securities Litigation, and in 2017, Caroline was recognized as a national “Rising Star” by several legal industry publications, including for Securities Litigation by Law360, and for Litigation by Euromoney in its Americas Women in Business Law Awards.
+In 2021, Caroline was named by Chambers USA as a leading securities litigator in New York.
+In 2020, she was again recognized by Legal 500 as a “Next Generation Partner” for Securities Litigation: Defense and again included by Benchmark Litigation in its “40 & Under Hot List.”
+In 2018 and 2019, Caroline was shortlisted for Euromoney’s “Rising Star” award for Securities Litigation, and in 2017, she was recognized as a national “Rising Star” by several legal industry publications, including for Securities Litigation by Law360, and for Litigation by Euromoney in its Americas Women in Business Law Awards.

 Caroline also has extensive experience advising in connection with internal investigations as well as federal, state, and foreign governmental and regulatory investigations, including those commenced by the Department of Justice, the Securities and Exchange Commission, the New York District Attorney’s Office and the New York Attorney General’s Office.
 She also is involved in counseling boards of directors, board committees, and senior management with respect to a broad range of matters, including securities, corporate governance, disclosure, and regulatory issues.